Skip to Main Content

 Man adjusting wall thermostat

 Most home heating systems use either forced air or circulated hot water to distribute heat throughout your home.
-Forced hot air (FHA) systems distribute air that’s been heated by a furnace by way of ducts and registers, while forced hot water (FHW, or hydronic) systems circulate water heated by a boiler through copper pipe or plastic tubing.
+Forced hot air systems distribute air that’s been heated by a furnace by way of ducts and registers, while boilers distribute hot water or steam via radiators or baseboards.

-If you’re building a new home, you’re in a position to choose the best option for your climate and lifestyle, and you likely have more options at your disposal than a homeowner who is replacing an existing system.
+If you’re building a new home, you’re in a position to choose the best option for your lifestyle and the environment, and you likely have more options at your disposal than a homeowner who is replacing an existing system.
 Here are some of the considerations you’ll need to take into account.

 Fuel Source